brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_dos.rst

 * the velocity data will be recorded every 5 steps
 * the maximum number of correlation steps is 200
 * the maximum angular frequency you want to consider is :math:`\omega_{max} = 2\pi\nu_{max} =` 400 THz
-* you would like to compute only over group 1 in group method 1
+* you would like to compute only over group 2 in group method 1
-* you would like the maximum angular frequency to be cut in to 300 points for output.
+* you would like the maximum angular frequency to be evenly divided into 300 points for output.

 Caveats